dibyajyoti79/Git-Workflow/README.md

    - The Project Lead will review the PR to ensure that all features and fixes are production-ready and that the `stage` branch has passed all necessary tests, including User Acceptance Testing (UAT).

 3. **Merge the PR on GitHub**:
-   - After approval, the Project Lead will merge the PR directly on GitHub.
-This automatically combines the changes from `stage` into `main` without the need for local merging.
+   - After approval, the Project Lead will merge the PR.
+This will combine the changes from `stage` into `main`.

 4. **Deployment**:
    - The `main` branch is automatically deployed to the production environment as part of the CI/CD pipeline.